sourcegraph/about/blogposts/building-graphql-native-microservices.md

 While it is easy to get started with Graphcool with a nice user interface, the team has received a lot of feedback from users that they would like to have a way to interact with it more programmatically.
 Users were also concerned with potential vendor lock-in.

-As of today, Graphcool has been open-sourced as a framework to meet these needs.
+As of today, Graphcool has been open sourced as a framework to meet these needs.

 ## Graphcool Framework Details